 Yearly DBAN honors African-American students in good academic standing who have demonstrated distinguished service to the community in the form of the Davidson Black Alumni Network Scholarship Award.

-The second recipient, a sophomore from Macon, Mississippi, is a Presidential Scholar and a Leadership Fellow in the John Chidsey Leadership Program.
-She is also the newly elected Vice President of the Black Student Coalition and a charter member of the Sigma Psi Chapter of Alpha Kappa Alpha Sorority Inc. The second recipient of the Davidson Black Alumni Network Award is Kiara Ree Boone.
+The second recipient, a sophomore from Harlem, New York, is a Presidential Scholar and a William Holt Terry Fellow.
+This student is very involved in SGA, serving as the Sophomore Class President and the Student Government Representative on the Activities Tax Council.
+She is also the Immediate Past Social Chair of the Black Student Coalition and a STRIDE Mentor.
+The second recipient of the Davidson Black Alumni Network Award is Jessica Alanna Givens.

-The third and final recipient, a junior from Little Rock, Arkansas, is a Sociology Major and a John Montgomery Belk Scholar.
-This student, a recently named Harry S. Truman Scholar, is the newly elected President of the Black Student Coalition.
-He is also an SGA Senator, and a member of the Alpha Phi Alpha Fraternity Inc. The third recipient of the Davidson Black Alumni Network Award is Darrell Lamont Scott.
+The third and final recipient, a junior from Baltimore, Maryland, is an economics major and a Bonner Scholar.
+This student is the newly-elected president of the Black Student Coalition.
+She is also a volunteer at the Ada Jenkins Center After School Program, a STRIDE Mentor, and a participant in Leadership Davidson.
+The third recipient of the Davidson Black Alumni Network Award is Ebony Monique Harley.

 RAWLEY P. TURNER DRAMA AWARD

-The Rawley P. Turner Drama Award recognizes a best male and a best female actor who have given outstanding performances in the Theatre Department’s productions during the academic year.
+The Rawley P. Turner Drama Award recognizes the male and female actors who have given the most outstanding performances in the Theatre Department’s productions during the academic year.

 JAMES BAKER WOODS III AWARD

-The James Baker Woods III Memorial Award is presented to a rising senior Army ROTC Cadet for displaying outstanding qualities of leadership, high moral character, noteworthy academic achievement, and exceptional aptitude for military service.
-This year’s James Baker Woods III Memorial Award is presented to Benjamin Bashinski
+The James Baker Woods Award is presented to the top rising senior Military Science cadet who has displayed outstanding qualities of leadership, moral character, academic achievement, and aptitude for military service.
+This year’s award is presented to David Michael Palko.

 The Dean Rusk International Studies Program Award is presented each year to the student or students who have demonstrated an exceptional commitment to promoting international awareness at Davidson.
-This year’s recipients truly exemplify this quality.
-Through their hard work and leadership in the Dean Rusk Student Advisory Committee, the Davidson International Association and the Timmy Foundation, this year’s Dean Rusk Program Award recipients have expanded internationally-themed weeks on campus, increased outreach to the surrounding community, and developed new opportunities for Davidson students to render service abroad.
-For their outstanding contributions to international education, we are pleased to present the 2009 Dean Rusk International Studies Program Award to Caroline Allyn McDermott and Maria Jose Mejia
+This year’s recipient truly exemplifies this quality.
+Through his hard work on the continuation and expansion of the breakfast discussions series, as well as his efforts on the creation and implementations of various international theme weeks, he has selflessly dedicated himself to the SAC mission of raising international awareness and student involvement across campus.
+For his outstanding contributions to international education, we are pleased to present the 2008 Dean Rusk International Studies Program Award to Justin Ryan Eusebio.

 back to top